Join your professional community!

 I love the opportunities for professional development and networking, sharing good practice with like-minded colleagues from different contexts.
 We can learn so much from one another!
 I also value the opportunity to be involved in the ALL London Branch to meet local MFL enthusiasts.

-Anna Lise Gordon, Academic Director - Secondary ITT and Postgraduate Provision, St Mary's University, Twickenham.
+Anna Lise Gordon, Director, Institute of Education, St Mary's University, Twickenham.
 National Teaching Fellow.

 Stay motivated with regular boosts of ideas and inspiration